necroshine0/ds-notebooks/README.md

-# Repository of Data Science and Kaggle competitions notebooks
+# Repository of Data Science and Kaggle competitions